-- Clearly align with Commission’s Standards for Accreditation and Requirements of Affiliation.
+- Clearly align with at least one Commission’s Standards for Accreditation and Requirements of Affiliation.

-Communication of Selected Institutional Priorities to Institutional Constituents and Commission (Module 2, Section 4)
+Communication of Selected Institutional Priorities to Campus Constituencies and Commission (Module 2, Section 4)

-After the institutional priorities and the preferred self-study approach are identified, the Steering Committee co-chairs may choose to participate in a conference call with their Commission staff liaison to discuss their premise for self-study review.
-Then, the Steering Committee and institutional stakeholders communicate the selected institutional priorities and self-study approach to institutional constituents.
+After the institutional priorities and the preferred self-study approach are identified, the Steering Committee co-chairs participate in a conference call with their Commission staff liaison to discuss their premise for self-study review.
+This call will occur one-to-two months after the Self-Study Institute.
+The Steering Committee and institutional leadership communicate the selected institutional priorities and self-study approach to institutional constituents.